JamesHusband/Diabeetus/README.md

    - **Purpose**: Prompt users to check blood glucose at critical times, particularly when recent adjustments or meals might influence levels.
    - **Examples of Alerts**:
      - Notifications to check glucose 2 hours after meals or insulin administration
-     - Reminders to test overnight blood sugar if evening dose was adjusted
+     - Reminders to test overnight blood sugar if the evening dose was adjusted
      - Scheduled snack reminders if glucose dips are observed in the afternoons

 7. **Insights and Pattern Recognition**